-A Dress attire both on and off campus is generally informal for all occasions, but students are required to dress in a presentable manner in keeping with the standards of future physicians.
+A Dress attire off campus is generally informal for all occasions.
+Students are required to wear scrubs while on campus.
 At least one semi-formal outfit is suggested (e.g. jacket and tie for men, dress for women).
 Long sleeves and sweatshirt are occasionally worn, but coats are not needed.

 Q What activities are available on the island?

-A The beautiful beaches on Curacao are ideal for host of water sports such as snorkeling, jet skiing, kite surfing, wind surfing, parasailing, etc. Indoor activities include movie theatres, a variety of international restaurants, pool halls, and a bowling alley.
-Please refer to the official Curacao website http://www.curacao.com for further ideas on recreation
+A The beautiful beaches of Curacao are ideal for a host of water sports such as scuba diving, snorkeling, jet skiing, kite surfing, wind surfing, parasailing, etc. Indoor activities include movie theatres, a variety of international restaurants, pool halls, and a bowling alley.
+Please refer to the official Curacao website https://www.curacao.com for further ideas on recreation

 Q What is the best method of shipping items from/ to Curacao?

 A When shipping items home, you may use DHL, Fed Ex, UPS or US mail.
 Shipping via DHL and Fed Ex can get pricey - about $20 for documents.
 When ordering items online you may ship them to the school's address.
-The package must be clearly labeled with the student's name, c/o Caribbean Medical University, WTC Piscadera Bay, Curacao, Netherlands Antilles
+The package must be clearly labeled with the student's name, c/o Caribbean Medical University, WTC Piscadera Bay z/n, Willemstad, Curacao

 Q Are there places I can go to print or copy documents?

 A Yes, you can print your documents from the school's computer lab equipped with laser printers for student use.
-There are also card-reader copy machines located in the library.
-To use the copiers students need to have enough credits on their ID card to use the devices.
+To use the copiers students need to have enough credits on their print card to use the devices.